harked/wabw-kasirapp-fullstack/README.md

 ## Alternative Backend Setup (Express Server)

-For a more robust backend solution, create an Express server:
+If you prefer Express instead of Hapi, you can create an alternative server:

 ### Step 1: Install Express Dependencies